svsool/MousePortal/README.md

 Allow [compiled binary](https://github.com/svsool/MousePortal/releases) to control your computer in Security & Privacy -> Privacy -> Accessibility.

-Run it in terminal:
+Run in your terminal:
 ```
+chmod +x MousePortal
-sudo ./MousePortal &
+./MousePortal &
 ```

 sudo might be not needed, if you will run it in iTerm2 you most probably will need to add iTerm2 to Accessibility settings as well.